 Some herbs have been recognized to support the immune system.
 Herbs such as echinacea, turmeric, dandelion, and ginseng contain natural healing properties that help energize and revitalize the body.

-Herbs can help your body become more resistant to infections.
+Herbs, such as those found in herbal teas, can help your body become more resistant to infections.
 They contain powerful antioxidants such as flavonoids, saponins, and terpenoids, among others.

 These antioxidants have an immuno-stimulating effect.
 Herbs have often been used to fight urinary and upper respiratory tract infections, treat slow-healing wounds, and help cure colds.